ohadosnat/Music-Player/README.md

 2. Allow the user to use the functionalities such as "Repeat" and "Shuffle".
 3. Track current/total time in the song.
 4. Dynamic Progress Bar that allows the user to skip certain parts
-5. Change the theme's colour based on the song's album artwork (got the idea from Spotify's android notification song colour)
+5. Change the theme's color based on the song's album artwork (got the idea from Spotify's android notification song color)
 6. Real-Time Clock & Weather
 <br>